Fashion Houses by Market Capitalisation

 “The next stage is seeing how far management is planning to continue this strategy.”

-Gobbetti, however, is positive about the brand’s turnaround, citing external consumer research confirming that Burberry is now “firmly considered as luxury.
+Gobbetti, however, is positive about the brand’s turnaround, citing external consumer research confirming that Burberry is now “firmly considered as a luxury.
 Today, Burberry is a highly relevant brand that all luxury consumers know and consider.”